wilkens-teaching/info3350-f23/setup/README.md

 conda update --file info-3350-packages.txt
 ```

-If we add any packages to the list (again, unlikely but not impossible), you'd also need to run `conda install --file info-3350-packages.txt` as a final step to install those newly added packages.
+If we add any packages to the list (possible during the second half of the semester), you'd also need to run `conda install --file info-3350-packages.txt` as a final step to install those newly added packages.

 ## The filesystem